Rydberg Exciton-Polaritons in a Magnetic Field: Comparison to Experiment

 \subsection{Polaritons in a strong magnetic field}

-In the experiment of Ref.~\cite{PhysRevB.96.081402}, the authors obtained the photoluminescence spectrum of exciton-polaritons in a magnetic field using an optical microcavity where the embedded semiconductor active medium was a single 8-nm-thick $\mathrm{In}_{0.04}\mathrm{Ga}_{0.96}\mathrm{As}$ quantum well.
-The spectrum was then fitted using a model of three coupled oscillators~\eqref{eq:COM}, where the $1s$ and $2s$ exciton and photon energies, and the corresponding Rabi splittings, were used as fitting parameters.
-The extracted energies of the bare matter excitations $E_{1s, 2s}$, and the associated Rabi splittings $\Omega_{1s, 2s}$, could be plotted as functions of the magnetic field.
-The latter were determined as the minimal splittings between the polariton spectral lines around the $1s$ and $2s$ states as functions of an additional tuning parameter --- such as the detuning or photon momentum.
+In the experiment of Ref.~\cite{PhysRevB.96.081402}, the authors obtained the photoluminescence spectrum of exciton-polaritons in a magnetic field using an optical microcavity where the embedded semiconducting active medium was a single 8-nm-thick $\mathrm{In}_{0.04}\mathrm{Ga}_{0.96}\mathrm{As}$ quantum well.
+The spectrum was fitted to a model of three coupled oscillators~\eqref{eq:COM}, where the $1s$- and $2s$-exciton and photon energies, and the corresponding Rabi splittings, were fitting parameters.
+The extracted energies of the bare matter excitations $E_{1s, 2s}$ and the Rabi splittings $2\Omega_{1s, 2s}$ could then be plotted as functions of the magnetic field.
+The latter were identified as the minimal splittings between the polariton spectral lines around the $1s$ and $2s$ states as functions of an additional tuning parameter --- such as the detuning or photon momentum.

-In Fig.~\ref{fig:fig_pol_Pietka}, we compare our results as a function of the magnetic field $B$ to some of the experimental measurements presented in Ref.~\cite{PhysRevB.96.081402}.
-Here, as inputs to our theory, we employ the authors' reported~\cite{PhysRevB.91.075309} $1s$ exciton binding energy $R=7~\mathrm{meV}$ and reduced mass $\mu=0.046~m_0$ (with $m_0$ the free electron mass).
-Panel (a) shows an exceptional agreement between the measured energies and the exciton energies $E_{ns}$ calculated from our Eq.~\eqref{eq:exciton_kappa} --- where we have applied a constant energy shift to the theoretical energies to match the quantum-well band gap.
+In Fig.~\ref{fig:fig_pol_Pietka}, we compare our results from Secs.~\ref{sec:Exciton_Problem} and~\ref{sec:Exciton-Polariton_Problem} to this experiment~\cite{PhysRevB.96.081402}, where as inputs to our theory, we employ the authors' reported $1s$-exciton binding energy $R=7~\mathrm{meV}$ and reduced mass $\mu=0.046~m_0$ (with $m_0$ the free electron mass)~\cite{PhysRevB.91.075309}.
+In particular, panel (a) shows exceptional agreement between the measured energies and the exciton energies $E_{ns}$ calculated from our Eq.~\eqref{eq:exciton_kappa} as a function of magnetic field $B$.
+Note that we have applied a constant energy shift to the theoretical energies to match the quantum-well band gap.